neil-sabol/EZWinBan/README.md

 **Although EZWinBan is neat, if you are looking for a more mature and robust approach to IP banning on Windows, [IPBan](https://github.com/DigitalRuby/IPBan) is worth a look.**

-The driver behind enhancing Chris and Nathan's script (and building an easy to use installer with [InnoSetup](http://www.jrsoftware.org/isinfo.php)) is preventing AD account lockouts (EventCode 4740) due to brute force or purposeful denial of service attacks against known AD accounts.
+The driver behind enhancing Chris and Nathan's script (and building an easy to use installer with [Inno Setup](http://www.jrsoftware.org/isinfo.php)) is preventing AD account lockouts (EventCode 4740) due to brute force or purposeful denial of service attacks against known AD accounts.
 EZWinBan is relatively effective at this task.

 EZWinBan is a Powershell script, triggered via Scheduled Task, that runs in a loop.
 It parses events (code 4625) from the Windows "Security" log on a user-configurable interval (seconds), extracts the IP address from each event, counts the number of login failures from each IP, notes any that are over the threshold, checks IPs against the whitelist, and adds offending IP addresses to the scope of a Windows firewall rule.
 History and expiry are maintained in a custom Windows Event Log called "EZWinBan."
 On a user-configurable interval (in minutes), IPs whose bans have expired are removed (based on the contents of the EZWinBan Event Log).

 ## Features
-* Easy to get started - run the [installer](https://github.com/neil-sabol/EZWinBan/releases/download/v3.0.0/EZWinBan-Install.exe) and begin banning problematic IPs in seconds
+* Easy to get started - run the [installer](https://github.com/neil-sabol/EZWinBan/releases/download/v3.1.0/EZWinBan-Install.exe) and begin banning problematic IPs in seconds
 * Based on Windows native components like PowerShell, Windows Firewall, and Task Scheduler
 * Works on Windows Server 2012+ AND handles RDP banning even though Server 2012 (not R2) DOES NOT log source IPs in Event ID 4625 for RDP (even with NLA disabled)
 * Automatically ban IPs that repeatedly fail to log in to various Microsoft services (anything that logs EventCode 4625 to the "Security" log upon login failure) - examples include IIS virtual SMTP server, Remote Desktop Services (RDS/RDP), SMB/CIFS, etc.